sclaussen/cathedral2021/README.md

 noticeable crux sections with ease.
 The belay station was towards the far left of the southwest face and was relatively exposed.
-For the most part, Caden used a hanging belay technique as Jon led the 3rd pitch demonstrating how perfectly comfortable he was with the exposure.
-Caden was up around 500+ feet now and he was on cloud 9, loving the view, super exhilarated, and feeling confident that he was going to be able to finish the route.
+For the most part, Caden used a hanging belay technique as Jon led the 3rd pitch.
+Caden was proving that not only was he comfortable with the exposure, he actually was exhilarated by it.
+He was up around 500+ feet now and he was on cloud 9, loving the view, super happy, and feeling confident that he was going to be able to finish the route.
 That belay station was a nice memory.

 At this belay station we added a second layer for Caden as there was a bit of breeze, changed his GoPro battery, drank a lot of water, but I